top of page

 Her songwriting, production, keyboard and vocal work with Kashif, V. Jeffrey Smith, Lenny White, Marcus Miller, Bernard Wright, Weldon Irvine, Barry Eastmond, Carl Beatty, Tawatha Agee, Fonzi Thornton, Burt Bacharach, David Foster, Allen George and Fred McFarlane, Onaje Allen Gumbs, Gerald Albright, Rene Moore and Bruce Swedien attest to her aptitude as a collaborator.

 Atlantic Records released her first single on the movie soundtrack, Beat Street, entitled “Into the Night," produced by Harry Belafonte.
 Lala collaborated on "My Love is on the Money," a Top 10 single produced by Full Force on Arista Records.
-Her second solo album, various co-producers and Jheryl Busby as Executive Producer.
+She appeared on Motown Records where she was signed by Jheryl Busby, the executive producer of her second solo album, “Lala Means I Love You,” featuring the single, “Always.”

 Recordings